 People come to counselling for many reasons.
-Stress, anxiety and lack of belief in yourself can make it difficult to cope with life, especially when circumstances are challenging.
-Some find themselves constantly struggling against recurring depression and it can feel that you are stuck in a repeating pattern with no way out.
+Constant stress and anxiety can make it feel difficult coping with life or you may find yourself struggling against recurring depression.
+It can feel that you are stuck in a repeating pattern with no way out.

-You may need help and support to deal with these issues; to recognise your strengths and the choices you have.
-You can come to understand yourself more and how things could work better for you.
+You may need help and support to recognise your strengths and become aware of the choices you have.
+You can come to a better understanding of yourself and your place in the world.
 You can learn to see yourself in a more positive light and challenge your 'inner critic'.

 Training, qualifications & experience